Last updated on August 23rd, 2023 at 01:26 pm

 But why build a church on this spot?
 There is evidence of wooden buildings under the present chancel that date from the late 6th or early 7th century – 1400 years’ ago – and it is thought that these were an early Christian sanctuary.
 The East Saxons at that time would have worshipped their old gods – Thor, Woden and so on – often in sacred forest groves.
 Christianity was reintroduced into Kent after St Augustine arrived in Thanet on a mission from Rome in 597AD, but the word would not have spread that quickly – and probably not to Essex.
 Old ways die hard – and it is thought that the conversion of the East Saxons was begun by St Cedd, a Northumbrian priest in the Celtic tradition who arrived in this part of the world around 654AD.
 The church is dedicated to St Andrew – which, as the guide book points out, suggests a Celtic influence.
 Churches were often constructed on established pagan religious sites, on the basis that it was easier to persuade people to go to a place they were used to going to; maybe this was one of those – but that is mere speculation.
 ‘Greensted’ simply means ‘green place’ – perhaps a pasture in a forest clearing.

 The church is also famous as a resting place for the body of St Edmund, on its way from London to be finally interred in Bury St Edmunds, Suffolk, in 1013.
 Edmund was King of East Anglia and was put to death by the Danes in 869AD for refusing to deny his Christian faith.
 He was flogged (scourged), shot full of arrows and beheaded.
 A 16th century painting showing his martyrdom was stolen from the church in January 2012.
 It was screwed to the wall and the thieves obviously knew what they were looking for; some avaricious, slimy, self-centred collector might be gazing at it greedily as you read this.
-Perhaps, when he dies, he’ll have the decency to give the church its property back.
+Perhaps, when he has the decency to die, he’ll have the honesty to give the church its property back.

 A final snippet: some of the Tolpuddle Martyrs, farm labourers from Dorset sentenced to transportation to Australia in 1834 for the crime of forming a trade union and swearing a secret oath to help each other, ended up at Greensted when they returned from their trip overseas.
 One of them, James Brine, married Elizabeth Standfield, daughter of another, at Greensted Log Church in 1839.
 The entry in the marriage register can be seen in the church.